MrMichaelNealon/GenHTML/README.md

 ## Issue

-I noticed that when generating a single-page documen that for some reason the horizontal rule and page break isn't being inserted.
+I noticed that when generating a single-page document that for some reason the horizontal rule and page break isn't being inserted. this worked at one point during production - links to skip between sections were inserted between each page...but not any more!
+I am a bad boy!
+S....s'embarassinnnnnnn!

 Why didn't I notice this?
 Most of the testing I did was for compiling multi-page as opposed to